sampokuokkanen/belated/README.md

 TODO LIST:

-- Use GDBM for queeue storage?
+- Use GDBM for queue storage?
 That way could maybe get rid of YAML dumping and make things a bit safer.
+Not ordered though, so maybe keep a list of the jobs as YAML and update it sometimes?
+Just as backup.
 - Rescue `DRb::DRbRemoteError` when shutting down, might not need to if using GDBM?
 - Don't use class instance variables.
 - Make DRb port configurable.